Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: Norfolk Southern has experienced moderate growth over the past decade, impacted by economic cycles and industry trends.
+Historical Growth: Historical growth has been influenced by economic cycles and industry trends.

-Recent Initiatives: Recent initiatives include investments in infrastructure, technology upgrades, and cost-cutting measures, as well as programs to improve safety.
+Recent Initiatives: Recent initiatives include investments in infrastructure, technology, and safety improvements.

 Summary